tushar-kesare/LondonStockExchangeAPI/ReadME.md

 Once the solution is opened, set LondonStockExchange.API as default project and run the solution.
 You should be able to see the Swagger UI and try out the APIs.

+## Dependencies
+Currently the solution has no external dependency.
+For test purpose, the repository stores data in-memory.

 ## Architecture
 1. LondonStockExchange.API is the main ASP.NET Web API application.
 It implemtents 3 APIs: